WHEN IT SHOWS HOW LONG-TERM CHANGE COMES FROM THE UNDERLYING ECONOMY AND FROM THE ACTIONS OF SOCIAL CLASSES.

 In Manilla, demands that the President resign because of graft.

-Local dramas are the immediate reason for all, but globalized capitalism is the underlying reason for those and innumerable others: It destroys an entire society to build beach-front properties for billionaires in Gaza, takes corruption to unimagined levels, blows away the most deeply held beliefs and most important social ties:
+Local factors are the immediate reason for all, but globalized capitalism underlies them: It destroys an entire society to build a riviera for billionaires in Gaza and colonize the area behind it, reinforce oligarchs' control of the economy by heightening racial tension in the U.S., takes corruption to unimagined levels in the Philippines as elsewhere.
+Universally, it blows away the most deeply held beliefs and most basic social ties:

 * * *